marileano/Predictive-Modeling-with-R/README.md

 Applying these parameters to the best model then using the `predict()` function on the test dataset we were able to achieve a **MSE** for the SVM model of **0.2259622**.

-## Perform the k-means cluster analysis
+## Perform K-Means Cluster Analysis
 **K-Means Clustering** is a common unsupervised machine learning algorithm for partitioning a given dataset into a set of k groups, where k represents the number of groups pre-specified by the analyst.
 For the `insurance` dataset we work with the numerical variables: `age`, `bmi`, `children`, and `charges`.
 We determined the optimal number of clusters using the libraries `cluster` and `facoextra`.
 Using the `fviz_nbclust()` function the optimal number of clusters is **3**.
 This means that when k=2, this is considered a good cluster for which the within-cluster variation is small as possible.

 <p align="center">